ukashasohail/MIPS-microprocessor-verilog/README.md

 # MIPS-microprocessor-verilog
-Implementing MIPS microprocessor on FPGA using Veriliog.
+Implementing MIPS microprocessor on FPGA using Veriliog HDL.